IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 ### Grouping

-Defining a combobox's `group-key` option will group the items, according to the provided key:
+Defining a combobox's `GroupKey` option will group the items, according to the provided key:

 ```html
 <igc-combo group-key="region"></igc-combo>
 ```

 > [!Note]
-> You can use the `group-key` property only if your data source is comprised of type Object[].
+> You can use the `GroupKey` property only if your data source is comprised of type Object[].

 #### Sorting Direction